MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/create-an-action.md

 Note this page is not for beginners as it involves detailed knowledge about Actions and adding a public repo to be used in workflows.
 Before making an action, consider if an existing action or a multi-step workflow will solve your need.

+There are Docker and JavaScript action types.
+This page focuses on the former.

 ## Structure